Dower is inherent in the concept of Muslim marriages and it is an integral part of it also.

 “There can be no marriage without dower”

 According to Muslim Law, there are two kinds of dower in Islam.
-These dowers are as following: –
+These dowers are as follows: –

 - a).
 Specified dower (Al Mahrul Musamma or Mahr ul Aqd)